 Situated in Bretch Hill estate and with over 350 pupils, Orchard Fields is at the heart of a large community and prides itself on engaging with the local area.
-The school have already been doing great work on sustainability, registering as an Eco School in 2008, and achieving the Silver award just two years later.
-They are excited to be taking this to the next level by becoming the 18th Low Carbon Hub solar school to generate their own power.
+The school were already doing great work on sustainability, registering as an Eco School in 2008, and achieving the Silver award just two years later.
+The installation of a solar rooftop array allowed them to take this to the next level, generating their own clean electricity to power the school.

 We are extremely grateful to the site manager and business manager for their patience as this more complex installation has required more visits to test and optimise.